pachyderm/pachyderm/doc/FAQ.md

 many containers Pachyderm spins up to process your data in parallel.
 For example, `“shards”: 10` would create 10 containers that each process 1/10 of the data.
-Each pipeline can have a different parallelization factor, giving you fine-grain control over the utilization of your cluster.
-Pachyderm automatically scales the sharding factor based on the number of nodes available in your cluster, but you can instead set it manually for each pipeline if you have specific needs.
+Each pipeline can have a different parallelization factor, giving you fine-grain control over the utilization of your cluster. `shards` can be set to `0` in which case Pachyderm will set it automatically based on the size of the cluster.

 ##### How does Pachyderm let me do incremental processing?
 Pachyderm exposes all your data in diffs, meaning we show you the new data that has been added since the last time a pipeline was run.
 Pachyderm will smartly only process the new data and append those results to the output from the previous run.
-This, of course, only works for `map`-style jobs — reduce jobs needs to process all the data each time.
+This currently only works for `map`-style jobs — reduce jobs needs to process all the data each time.

 ##### Is there a SQL interface for Pachyderm?